The world needs better men.

 I made a brainstorming cloud.

-Trust, loyalty, determination, perseverance…you know, words that sound good on a resume or entries in the thesaurus.
+Trust, loyalty, determination, perseverance…you know, words that sound good in the dictionary.

 And it came down to me looking back on a few of my favorite quotes of all time.

-For me, going through the roughest of times, that keeps me up and going.
-Keeps me scratching and clawing no matter what.
-Because in the end, I know I will be okay.
+For me, going through the roughest of times, that quote keeps me up and going.
+It keeps me scratching and clawing no matter what.
+Because in the end I know I will be okay.

 This stands for everything.